Sandwich Vendéen

 Norman-style sandwich; cream, apples, Camembert, cider influences.

-The French deli's smoked-salmon sandwich: salmon, soft cheese, dill and lemon on pain de mie or a dark loaf.
-Sold pre-wrapped as nordique, suédois, or scandinave alike.
+The French deli's smoked-salmon sandwich: salmon, soft cheese, dill and lemon on pain de mie.
+The nordique sells a cool northern atmosphere as much as a recipe.

 The salade niçoise walked off the plate and into a baguette: tuna, anchovy, tomato, olive, dressed in oil and eaten the same hour, before the crust can give.
 Nice's answer to the soaked pan-bagnat.